sascha-wolf/sublime-GitConflictResolver/README.md

     // This option enables the outline of the conflict area
-    // By default the area will just be outlined "outline_conflict_area": true,
+    // By default the area will just be outlined
+    // In Sublime Text 2 the area will only be outlined if "fill_conflict_area" is false "outline_conflict_area": true,

     // This options enable the gutter marks for the different conflict groups